Motorcycle accident victims not only suffer physical injuries, but in many cases, find it difficult to deal with the psychological consequences.

 Compensation for Mental Distress

-If you suffer from post-traumatic stress disorder caused by the negligent actions of another, speak with a Chicago motorcycle accident lawyer from Willens Injury Law Offices.
+If you suffer from post-traumatic stress disorder caused by the negligent actions of another, speak with a Chicago motorcycle accident lawyer from Willens & Baez.
 Call us at (312) 957-4166 for a case evaluation.